lavinal712/Data-Structure-and-Algorithm-2022Fall-USTC/README.md

 Insert sort of linklist.

 ### Exam 2
-Transform a binary tree into a threaded trinary tree.
+Transform a binary tree into a threaded ternary tree.